 All applicants must complete and submit an application.
 All materials must be submitted through the online system which includes detailed instructions.
 It is the applicant’s responsibility to log into his or her application to confirm that all required materials have been received.
 Official transcripts must be submitted directly from the awarding institution to:

 Please allow ample time for transcript orders to be processed.

-- A bachelor’s degree with a 3.0 undergraduate GPA from a regionally accredited institution
+- Submit a transcript indicating the award of a bachelor’s degree with a 3.0 undergraduate GPA from a regionally accredited institution

 - GRE or MAT scores strongly advised, but not required, for students who do not meet the minimum GPA requirement